 But although (1)c is still ambiguous in that die Absperrung der Botschaft can be read either as referring to an event or to a result state, this ambiguity is of no great consequence, since in either case we end up with the same truth conditions for (1)c.
-In order to secure the truth-conditional equivalence of these two interpretations of (1)c, our semantics must make explicit what the connection is between preventing states and preventing the events that such as the painting of his garden fence, in mid-stream, so that the painting job remains incomplete.
+In order to secure the truth-conditional equivalence of these two interpretations of (1)c, our semantics must make explicit what the connection is between preventing states and preventing the events that lead to them.
+We propose to state this connection in the form of a Meaning Postulate (see (14) below).
+But before we are in a position to formulate this postulate there is another matter about the entry for verhindern that must be sorted out first.